-We support working in Partnership rather than a Professional Relationship.
-The ACM believes that the work midwives do is a partnership and this is in line with our philosophy of midwifery care.
+As a midwife I believe that the work we do is in partnership with the woman which aligns with the philosophy of midwifery care.
 This Partnership Model has been part of midwifery since 1995 when it was articulated by our colleagues in New Zealand (Guilliland and Pairman 1995, Leap and Pairman 2006).
-Similarly, the content under 'Boundaries' in the proposed Code is not on par with the Continuity of Care Model where midwives demonstrate their professional judgement within the Partnership Model.
+Similarly, the content under 'Boundaries' in the draft Code is not on par with the Continuity of Care Model where midwives demonstrate their professional judgement within the Partnership Model.